mnelson4/printmyblog/readme.txt

 1. When you see "Print Now" appear, click it.

 == Troubleshooting ==
--the WP API (or REST API) needs to not be deactivated -caching plugins should probably be deactivated before use
+* the WP API (or REST API) needs to not be deactivated
+* caching plugins should probably be deactivated before use

 == Screenshots ==